The University of Maryland Medical Center can handle your care whether you're seeking peripheral neuropathy diagnosis or treatment.

 Your body's autonomic system manages essential functions, such as blood pressure, blood flow and sweating.
 Caregivers study test results to understand how well a patient's autonomic nervous system functions.
 Detailed testing performed at the Maryland Autonomic Laboratory strives to uncover the reasons behind the symptoms that patients experience.
 For instance, the lab examines whether an autonomic nerve disease or an autonomic system problem could be behind a patient's symptoms.

 To see if a disease is affecting the autonomic nervous system, tests monitor blood pressure, blood flow, heart rate and sweat responses.
-By measuring these involuntarily regulated bodily functions, healthcare professionals can understand whether a patient's complications could be because of a problem with their autonomic nervous system.
+By measuring these involuntarily regulated bodily functions, health care professionals can understand whether a patient's complications could be because of a problem with their autonomic nervous system.

 Blood Pressure And Heart Rate Tests Include: